ihsotas0/Interfaced/drafts/JonahSpector_Interfaced_2026.md

 it away, something AI could never replicate.

-The mouthfeel of new food eaten by a reviewer; the pounding heart of the legendary Alexander Muller in a fierce firefight in Program Space --- a recording from the past replayed on broadcast; and an all but pornographic experience, pounded his mind.
+The mouthfeel of new food eaten by a reviewer; the pounding heart of the legendary Alexander Muller in a fierce firefight in Program Space -- a recording from the Data War replayed on broadcast; and an all but pornographic experience, pounded his mind.
 The mental copies from the experienced reality of four people, in whole or in part, filled him completely, occupying more focus then either of his Signals.
 He had a suspicion the emulated thoughts of the reviewer were not human.
 The *buzz*, the natural noise a human mind makes, or whatever one might call it, was uncannily faked.
 Piecewise and digital.

 *This Gestalt can't possibly be that good, come on.
-Really?* he thought, the slushing of all too appetizing food spiking simulated taste buds.
+Really?* he thought, the slushing of all too appetizing mush spiking simulated taste buds.
 His thoughts on each thoughtStream overlapped into a confusing mess.

 Elliot was catatonic.
 His eyes moving across the server room by no impulse of his own creation.
-But, somehow, despite the thunder of four thoughtStreams, vivid experience of the Matrix, glassy-eyed observation of reality --- and, of course, loud music playing on his vintage over earbud --- the doubleSignal Elliot miraculously managed to split himself again.
+But, somehow, despite the thunder of four thoughtStreams, vivid experience of the Matrix, glassy-eyed observation of reality -- and, of course, loud rock music playing over his vintage earbuds -- the doubleSignal Elliot miraculously managed to split himself again.
 A stray image of his own creation squeezed out and into his mind's eye.

-* * *

 He caught a glimpse of himself.
 Through all the noise.
 His projection hovered just beyond the acrylic window looking back at his body, perfectly still despite the sweltering heat.
 A blank face with thick eyebrows and, mostly prominently, round orange-tinted glasses looked back at him.
 His messy brown hair fell down over his forehead and framed his gaunt, angular face.
-He was pale and acne-scarred, a few days dark stubble.
+He was pale and pockmarked, a few days dark stubble.

 *Pitiful.
 Look at yourself.
 Can't even keep your jaw closed.*